jzenzen/cudaInLXC/README.md

 wget https://us.download.nvidia.com/XFree86/Linux-x86_64/570.172.08/NVIDIA-Linux-x86_64-570.172.08.run
 sh NVIDIA-Linux-x86_64-570.172.08.run --dkms
 ```
 The installer has a few prompts.
-Skip secondary cards, No 32 bits, No X
+Skip secondary cards, No 32 bits, No X. Near end will ask about register kernel module sources with dkms - YES.

 ## [optional, and only on HOST] Turn on persistence mode:
 https://docs.nvidia.com/deploy/driver-persistence/index.html